TanStack/router/docs/src/pages/docs/api.md

 ### useMatchRoute

-The `useMatchRoute` hook allows you to programmatically test a relative path against the current location.
+The `useMatchRoute` hook allows you to programmatically test both relative and absolute paths against the current or pending location.
 If a path is match, it will return an object of route params detected, even if this is an empty object.
-If a path doesn't match, it will return `false`.
-This can be useful for detecting specific deep-route matches from a layout component
+This can be useful for:

+- Detecting specific deep-route matches from a layout component
+- Determining if a specific route is the next pending location that is being transitioned to

 **Usage**